-Alaska has been a cruise lovers' favorite for many years, and most cruise ships use one of three basic Alaska cruise itineraries.
 Many cities and sites are inaccessible by road in the 49th state, and a cruise ship provides passengers with a view of many natural wonders and parts of Alaska that cannot be seen on a land vacation.
-For example, Juneau, Alaska's capital, cannot be reached by land.
-Visitors must take a ferry, cruise ship, or arrive by plane.
-Juneau is almost always included as a port of call on cruises of Alaska's Inside Passage.
+For example, Juneau, Alaska's capital, cannot be reached by land and can only be reached by ferry, cruise ship, or plane.
+The city is is almost always included as a port of call on cruises of Alaska's Inside Passage.

-- Inside Passage.
-Ships sail roundtrip from Vancouver, Seattle, or San Francisco to the southeast panhandle of Alaska.
-This area of southeast Alaska is often called the Inside Passage, which is a protected sea route along the western coast of North America.
-The Inside Passage stretches for about 950 miles from Seattle along the coast of British Columbia to the northern part of the Alaska panhandle near Haines and Skagway, Alaska.
+This area of southeast Alaska is a protected sea route along the western coast of North America.
+It stretches for about 950 miles from Seattle along the coast of British Columbia to the northern part of the Alaska panhandle near Haines and Skagway, Alaska.

-Cruises usually include stopovers in Juneau, Ketchikan, Skagway, and the famous Glacier Bay National Park, home of 16 magnificent glaciers.
-Sailing roundtrip often makes your airfare cheaper since you embark and disembark in the same port.
+Cruises usually include stopovers in Juneau, Ketchikan, Skagway, and the famous Glacier Bay National Park.
+Sailing roundtrip often means cheaper airfare since you embark and disembark in the same port.

-Small cruise ships are primarily based in the Inside Passage of Alaska because the waters are much calmer and the distances are not as far.
-Small ships like those of Un-Cruise Adventures, The Boat Company, and Lindblad Expeditions usually sail from Juneau or Ketchikan.
-Only ships that are flagged in the USA can sail in Alaska without visiting a Canadian port; others must stopover in Canada at ports like Victoria or Vancouver.
+Small cruise lines, like Un-Cruise Adventures, The Boat Company, and Lindbald Expeditions, are primarily based in the Inside Passage of Alaska because the waters are much calmer and the distances are not as far.
+They usually sail from Juneau or Ketchikan.

-Many cruise lines offer cruisetour packages to "add-on" to your cruise.
-These packages can last anywhere from a couple of days to over a week and include visits to inland Alaskan sites, such as Denali National Park, home of Mt.
-Denali (also known as Mt.
-McKinley).
+Many cruise lines offer cruise tour packages to "add-on" to your cruise.
+These packages can last anywhere from a couple of days to over a week and include visits to inland Alaskan sites, such as Denali National Park.
 Cruise lines also offer extensions to the Yukon Territory of Canada and Fairbanks, which is north of Denali National Park.
 When planning your cruise, you might want to think about staying a few extra days to experience more of this magnificent part of North America.